Why Feedback Is Important For Your Career

 Consistency is Key

 Feedback should be given regularly.
 This is not micro-management.
 This is an example of a concrete way to help teams track their progress and remain on course to meet their stated goals.
 It also helps prevent team members from getting mired in discouragement if they fall short.
+Imagine a workplace where team members could easily scan a QR code on their desk or in a shared workspace to receive real-time feedback on recent projects, without the hassle of formal meetings.
+Have you ever daydreamed while waiting in line and failed to realize that the line had moved ahead?

 Have you ever daydreamed while waiting in line and failed to realize that the line had moved ahead?
 Perhaps the person behind you gave you a little nudge to alert you.
 That is similar to what peer-to-peer feedback in the workplace does.